-C.1.19 Indicate the cases in which directors are obliged to resign.
+- Search and selection process for a position for Magnon Green Energy, S.L., a subsidiary company of Ence Energía y Celulosa, S.A. - C.1.19 Indicate the cases in which directors are obliged to resign.

-In accordance with article 24.3 of the board of directors' regulations, directors must tender their resignation to the board and formalise, if the board deems it appropriate, their resignation in the following cases: a) when they are affected by any of the applicable cases of incompatibility or prohibition; b) when they are seriously reprimanded by the audit committee for having breached their obligations as directors; c) when their remaining on the board could seriously jeopardise the interests of the company or when the reasons for which they were appointed disappear; or d) when, in the case of proprietary directors, the shareholder they represent or who proposed their appointment transferring their entire shareholding or reducing their shareholding to a level requiring a proportional reduction in the number of its proprietary directors.
-Article 24.5 of the Regulations establishes that directors must inform the board of directors and, if appropriate, resign when situations arise that affect them, whether or not related to their actions in the company itself, that could damage the credit and reputation of the company, and in particular, of any criminal proceedings in which they are under investigation, as well as the procedural events thereof.
+In accordance with article 24.3 of the board of directors' regulations, directors must tender their resignation to the board and formalise, if the board deems it appropriate, their resignation in the following cases: a) when they are affected by any of the applicable cases of incompatibility or prohibition; b) when they are seriously reprimanded by the Appointments and Remuneration Committee for having breached their obligations as directors; c) when their remaining on the Board could seriously jeopardise the interests of the Company or when the reasons for which they were appointed disappear; or d) when, in the case of proprietary directors, the shareholder they represent or who proposed their appointment transferring their entire shareholding or reducing their shareholding to a level requiring a proportional reduction in the number of its proprietary directors.
+Article 24.5 of the Regulations establishes that directors must inform the board of directors and, if appropriate, resign when situations arise that affect them, whether or not related to their actions in the company itself, that could damage the credit and reputation of the company, and in particular, of any criminal proceedings in which they are under investigation, as well as of their procedural developments.
 Having been informed of or otherwise having become aware of any of the above situations, the board shall examine the case as soon as possible and, having regard to the particular circumstances, decide, upon a report from the appointments and remuneration committee, whether or not to take any action, such as opening an internal investigation, requesting the resignation of the director, or proposing the removal of the director.
 This will be reported in the annual corporate governance report, unless there are special circumstances that justify it, which will be recorded in the minutes.
-This section 5 of article 24 has been introduced in the Regulation as last amended on 22 December 2020, in order to adapt its wording to the latest revision of the Good Governance Code.